Respect at Uni Week

 Respect Café pop-ups!

-We've partnered with student groups at Monash to bring you free coffee, cookies and conversations this Respect Week!
-Check out what's happening at your campus below.
+We partnered with student groups at Monash to bring you free coffee, cookies and conversations during Respect Week!

 Monday 13 AprilTuesday 14 AprilWednesday 15 AprilThursday 16 April